ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 ## Others Subscriber Bean

 There are some beans that you can create an inplements to do your stuff
-- `CallbackQuerySubscribe` - handle callback query (like button pressed, etc, ...)
+- `CallbackQuerySubscriber` - handle callback query (like button pressed, etc, ...)
 - `CommandNotFoundUpdateSubscriber` - handle unknown commands
 - `NonCommandUpdateSubscriber` - handle an update does not contain command
 - `PreSubscriber` - do your job before process command